-- Does smoking cause lung cancer? - Does aspirin reduce the risk of heart attacks? - Does an additional year of schooling increase future earnings? - Are temporary jobs a stepping stone to permanent employment? - Does EPL increase unemployment?
+- Does fertility depend on the number of storks? - Does aspirin reduce the risk of heart attacks? - Does an additional year of schooling increase future earnings? - Are temporary jobs a stepping stone to permanent employment? - Does EPL increase unemployment?

 The answers to these questions (and to many others which affect our daily life) involve the identification and measurement of causal links: an old problem in philosophy and statistics.